SherineAwad/multiomicsGRN/README.md

 - Each cell now has a **topic proportion vector** from the previous LDA step.
 - Clustering identifies groups of cells with similar chromatin accessibility patterns.
-- UMAP is used to **visualize the cells in 2D space** for exploratory analysis and interpretation.
-- **Takes the cistopic object with integrated LDA model** (topic distributions per cell).
-- **Uses topic proportions** to construct a similarity graph for clustering.
-- Prepares the object for **differential accessibility analysis, visualization, and interpretation**.

 ### Clustering output